majecty/mocha/docs/index.md

 ## Node.JS native ESM support

+> _New in v7.1.0_

-Mocha supports writing your tests as ES modules (without needing to use the `esm` polyfill module), and not just using CommonJS.
+Mocha supports writing your tests as ES modules, and not just using CommonJS.
 For example:

 ```js
 // test.mjs